 StuffLikeThat books

 StuffLikeThat books is a craft publishing venture that brings together text, image and the book as handmade object.
 The books are made up by hand, and use inkjet printing, woodcut, linocut, stencil, embossing and type, in a design style that references early children's books, historical pamphlets, and zines.
 SLT's initiating principle is that a book should be a pleasurable thing to read.
 SLT publishes fiction - short stories - poetry, essays, and occasional publications fundraising for charity.By working within the boundaries of the book as object, Stuff Like That abandons the breadth of access provided by the internet in favour of intimacy of engagement.
-So these texts will not be available online.
+So these texts will not be available online."Your books are so carefully considered and beautifully produced.
+They provide a very intimate space for the reading experience.
+They float, somehow."

 Where to find us & how to buy